vanus-labs/docs/content/cloud-docs/sink/elasticsearch/setup.md

 ### Prerequisites

-- Have an Elasticsearch cluster.
+- Have an ElasticSearch cluster.

 ---

-**Perform the following steps to configure your elasticsearch Sink**
+**Perform the following steps to configure your ElasticSearch Sink.**

 ### Step 1: Setup an Elasticsearch cluster

-1. Got to the [Elasticsearch](https://www.elastic.co/) official website and sign up for an account.
+1. Go to the [Elasticsearch](https://www.elastic.co/) official website and sign up for an account.
 ![](images/1.png)